arosenf/adventofcode2023/src/main/resources/day08/puzzle.md

 So, in this example, you end up entirely on nodes that end in Z after 6 steps.

 Simultaneously start on every node that ends with A. How many steps does it take before you're only on nodes that end with Z?

+Your puzzle answer was 21003205388413.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.